FairwindsOps/insights-docs/docs/technical-details/reports/cloud-costs.md

   enabled: true
   provider: gcp
   tagvalue: "my-gcp-cluster"
+  format: standard   # or "focus"; when focus, set gcp.focusview
+  days: 5
   gcp:
     projectname: "my-project"
     dataset: "insightscosts"
     billingaccount: "123456-777AAA-123456"
+    # focusview: required when format is focus (e.g. my-project.insightscosts.focus_view)
+    focusview: ""
+    table: ""         # optional; auto-derived from projectname/dataset/billingaccount if not set
 ```

 * **provider**: provider must be `gcp`
-* **tagkey**: optional. `tagkey` is the label name used on GCP to indicate that it's a cluster node.
-Default value is "goog-k8s-cluster-name".
+* **tagkey**: optional.
+Label name used on GCP to indicate the cluster.
+Default is `goog-k8s-cluster-name`.
 * **tagvalue**: the value associated to the cluster name label for filtering.
 Ex: production, staging
-* **projectname**: GCP project name, required if table is not provided
+* **projectname**: GCP project name, required if table is not provided (or derived from focusview when format is focus)
-* **dataset**: dataset name you provided when you setup your BigQuery for Billing, required if table is not provided
+* **dataset**: dataset name you provided when you set up BigQuery for Billing, required if table is not provided
-* **billingaccount**: your Google Billing Account ID that you can get from Billing console, which is used to get the table name for BigQuery.
-Example: "1A2B3C-4D5E6F-7G8H9I", required if table is not provided
+* **billingaccount**: your Google Billing Account ID from the Billing console, used to derive the BigQuery table name.
+Example: `1A2B3C-4D5E6F-7G8H9I`; required if table is not provided
-* **table**: you can provide the GCP BigQuery table instead of providing projectname/dataset/billingaccount
+* **table**: optional; you can provide the full BigQuery table path instead of projectname/dataset/billingaccount
+* **focusview**: required when `format` is `focus`.
+Full BigQuery view name (e.g. `my-project.billing_export.focus_view`).
+You must create a FOCUS view in BigQuery first; see the [cloud-costs plugin README](https://github.com/FairwindsOps/insights-plugins/tree/master/plugins/cloud-costs) for the SQL template.
+* **format**: optional; `standard` (default) or `focus`.
+FOCUS uses the FinOps specification.
+* **days**: number of days of cost data to query (default: 5)

 ## Azure Billing Integration (Alpha)

 The Azure Cloud Costs report uses [Azure Cost Management](https://learn.microsoft.com/en-us/azure/cost-management-billing/costs/) and [Azure AD Workload Identity](https://learn.microsoft.com/en-us/azure/aks/workload-identity-overview) so the Insights Agent can read cost data without storing credentials.
 Your AKS cluster must have workload identity (OIDC) enabled.

-Azure cost data is always sent in FOCUS format.
+Azure cost data is always sent in **FOCUS** format.
+Azure applies a **2-day lag** to cost data (today and yesterday are excluded) so that usage is fully finalized.
+Filtering is done server-side via the Cost Management API; if you omit `tagkey`, the default is `kubernetes-cluster`.

 ### Create Azure AD Workload Identity for cloud-costs